akhilsalen/Django_learning_site/README.md

 # Django_learning_site
-inspired by the idea of pythonprogrammin.net
+inspired by the idea of pythonprogrammin.net by sendex